unauthed/sabi/README.md

 ### Build and Run

-First we build the Docker containers for our third-party services RabbitMQ, ElasticSearch and MongoDB.
-Next we build the platform micro-services as Docker containers.
-To start the application we use Docker Compose.
-Test the application by uploading a file to _http://localhost:8081/upload_ and verify with downloading the file from _http:localhost:8082/assets_.
+Every module can be build and run with Maven `mvn clean spring-boot:run`, further every module has a `build.sh` script for creating and running the application in a Docker container.

 - Maven 3.2
 - Java 8